sithmel/diogenes/README.md

 * a callback (services are asynchronous by default)

 A service outputs a "dependency", this is identified with a name.
 Services are organized inside registries.
-The common interface allows to automatise how the dependencies are resolved within the registry.
+The common interface allows to automate how the dependencies are resolved within the registry.

 From functions to services
 --------------------------